adriancierpka/ChillImport-1/README.md

 This makes the use of ChillImport more convenient. \
 \
-For more information you can find example-imports here: //TODO
+For more information you can find example-imports here: [ChillImport example](https://github.com/FraunhoferIOSB/ChillImport/Example/ImportExample01.md)